nl2992/fourier-option-pricer/methodology_and_results.md

 [a,b] = [m-M,\;m+M].
 ```

 Junike's number-of-terms result reinforces the same message: COS has two numerical knobs, not one.
-The interval and `N` should be chosen jointly.
+The interval and $N$ should be chosen jointly.

 The practical policy is: